Diana-proj/TeamLab/README.md

-# Directions to run the .py code:
+# Directions to run code:

 ### Clone the Repository